Arnold Rüütel: Biography

-Rüütel was born in Pahavalla village in Laimjala Parish, Saaremaa, Estonia.
+Rüütel was born in the village of Pahavalla in Laimjala Parish, Saaremaa, Estonia on 10 May 1928.
 His parents were Feodor Rüütel (1900−1965) and Juulia Rüütel (1905−1990).
 He graduated from the Agricultural College in Jäneda in 1949.

 He worked as a senior agronomist in Saaremaa (1949−1950) and then as a teacher at the Tartu School of Agricultural Mechanization (1955−1957).
 In between those two jobs, he served his term in the Soviet Army.
-In 1957, he was appointed as the director of the experimental farm of the Research Institute of Veterinary Medicine and Animal Husbandry, and in 1963 he was appointed director of the Tartu Reference State Farm, remaining in this position until 1969.
+In 1957, he was appointed the director of the experimental farm of the Research Institute of Veterinary Medicine and Animal Husbandry, and in 1963 he was appointed director of the Tartu Reference State Farm, remaining in this position until 1969.
 He graduated from the Estonian Academy of Agriculture in 1964.
 From 1969 to 1977, Rüütel was rector of the Estonian Academy of Agriculture.
-He served as the last chairman of the Presidium of the Supreme Soviet of the Estonian SSR (thus he was also one of the 15 deputy chairmen of the Supreme Soviet of the USSR) from 8 April 1983 to 29 March 1990.
+He served as the last chairman of the Presidium of the Supreme Soviet of the Estonian SSR (thus he was also one of the 15 deputy chairmen of the Supreme Soviet of the Soviet Union) from 8 April 1983 to 29 March 1990.

-On 29 March 1990 he was elected Chairman of the Supreme Council (head of parliament), after the first free elections in the then Soviet-occupied Estonia.
+On 29 March 1990, he was elected Chairman of the Supreme Council (head of parliament), after the first free elections in the then Soviet-occupied Estonia.
 He served in that position when Estonia restored full independence on 20 August 1991, and continued in office until 6 October 1992.
 In the independent Estonia, Rüütel was also a member of the Constitutional Assembly from 1991 to 1992, which drafted the new Constitution of the Republic of Estonia.
 He stood as a candidate in the first presidential election in 1992.
 In the first round, Rüütel received the best result, 43% of popular vote, but still short of required 50% majority.
-The second round was held in the parliament (Riigikogu), and there Rüütel lost to the presidential elections to Lennart Meri.
+The second round was held in the parliament (Riigikogu), and there Rüütel lost in the presidential elections to Lennart Meri.

 In 1991, Rüütel took his Doctorate in agriculture.
 He served as Chairman of the People's Union of Estonia from 1994 to 2000, and was elected as a member of parliament (Riigikogu), in 1995, where he acted as vice-chairman until 1997.
 He ran for president in the 1996 election (this time an indirect election with no popular vote) and lost to Meri once again.